 3. Start later in the day

 Heading out midday is your best bet for optimal fishing during the winter in Florida.
 Following the theme of the previous two tips, this is because the water will warm up as the temperature for the day reaches its peak.
 With warmer water comes increased fish activity.
-We know you are used to hitting the water as soon as your eyes open, but take some time to enjoy your morning coffee and maybe grab lunch at The Island Dockside Grill, Harbortown Marina – Canaveral‘s full-service restaurant and bar, before heading out on the water.
+We know you are used to hitting the water as soon as your eyes open, but take some time to enjoy your morning coffee and maybe grab lunch at Hawksbill Bar & Grill, Harbortown’s full-service restaurant and bar, before heading out on the water.

 4. Use smelly bait